Tottenham, Ontario's Municipal Drinking Water

-Tottenham’s drinking water contains high levels of Iron, Iron Bacteria, Chlorine and Trihalomethanes.
+Tottenham’s drinking water contains excessive levels of Iron, Iron Bacteria, Chlorine and Trihalomethanes.
 (Chloroform and Bromodichloromethane, two types of Trihalomethanes, are Carcinogens).
 For 11 years, the Trihalomethane levels in Tottenham’s drinking water were above the maximum acceptable limit (according to The Ontario Safe Drinking Water Act of 2002 ).
+And currently, recording of running annual averages of trihalomethanes are not expressed correctly and give the illusion that the water is currently in compliance.
 Iron levels have always been between two and three times the maximum allowable limit.
 These limits and The Ontario Safe Drinking Water Act of 2002, were established as a direct result of the Walkerton tragedy.

 Government Response to Excessive Levels of Trihalomethanes in Tottenham’s Municipal Drinking Water:

 Despite levels of Trihalomethanes and iron in drinking water that exceed provincial standards, the Town of New Tecumseth, Simcoe-Muskoka Public Health or The Ministry of the Environment, Conservative and Parks never informed residents in any meaningful or comprehensible way.